prcwiek/aero_obstacles/README.md

 <https://www.ais.pansa.pl/en/publications/etod>
 The used file no. 252 dated 2022-06-16.

-## Don’t use it for flight planning or navigation!
+## Don’t use it for flights planning or navigation!